On The LDS Church And Obama, Mormon Historian Provides Insight

 Dehlin asked if giving one’s name and reputation to the church meant that they contribute to the “damage” to LGBTQ youth and women.

-“You could say that same about being a citizen of the united states, particularly under the name of the current administration,” Prince replied to claps.
+“You could say that same about being a citizen of the United States, particularly under the name of the current administration,” Prince replied to claps.

 He mentioned that folks are paying taxes but oppose Donald Trump leading the executive branch.